Oliver Bjorkstrand: Tampa Bay Lightning

 On 5 March 2025, Bjorkstrand was traded to the Tampa Bay Lightning alongside Kyle Aucoin, Yanni Gourde, and a fifth-round draft pick as part of a three-team deal, which saw the Kraken receive Mikey Eyssimont, two conditional first-round draft picks, and a second-round pick, while the Detroit Red Wings received a fourth-round pick for retaining half of Gourde's salary.
 Bjorkstrand debuted for the Lightning two days later, scoring a game-winning goal in the third period.

+New York Rangers

+At the conclusion of his contract with the Lightning, Bjorkstrand left as a free agent and was signed to a one-year, $4.5 million contract with the New York Rangers for the season on July 1, 2026.